24 Commando Royal Engineers

-24 Commando Royal Engineers is a unit of the British Army's Royal Engineers supporting 3 Commando Brigade.
+24 Commando Royal Engineers is a unit of the British Army's Royal Engineers supporting UK Commando Force.

 History

 The regiment, which was formed in April 2008, is one of two British Army units attached to 3 Commando Brigade, Royal Marines, the other being 29 Commando Regiment Royal Artillery.
 It was announced on 4 July 2012 that 24 Commando Engineer Regiment was to disband under Army 2020.
 Members of the unit were to be dispersed to other British Army units and 59 Independent Commando Squadron would be re-formed to replace it.
 In a contrasting written statement on 10 April 2014, the Minister for Defence Mark Francois, stated that this withdrawal would not take place.
 The unit was to be retained but reduced in size.

 In August 2014 it was agreed that 131 Independent Squadron would re-subordinate from 3 Commando Brigade to become part of 24 Commando Royal Engineers.
 This change took place on 2 October 2015, making the regiment a hybrid Regular/Reserve unit, like its counterpart in 16 Air Assault Brigade, 23 Parachute Engineer Regiment.